 Finally, those silly little details we all need to know:

 - You must include the given first line without changing it.
 (IE don’t switch verb tenses, don’t write in first person instead of third, don’t add description, or make any other changes to the first line.
 Pour your creativity into what comes after this line).

 - Your word count does not include this first line.

-- You will have between now and midnight (Pacific time) this coming Sunday, July 29, to post your challenge entries in the comments section.
+- You will have between now and midnight (Pacific time) this coming Sunday, August 4, to post your challenge entries in the comments section below.

-- You may reply to entries and give pluses, this week and next.
-To have your pluses counted to determine the top three entries, mark your favorite entries before Sunday, August 5.
+- You may reply to entries and give thumbs up, this week and next.
+To have your thumbs up counted to determine the top three entries, mark your favorite entries before Sunday, August 11.

-Feel free to invite your friends to participate, either as writers or readers.
+Feel free to invite your friends to participate, either as writers or readers, and even those who have participated before.
+The 2019 challenge is open to published or unpublished authors, those who have won the award before and those who are just starting out.
 The more entries and the more feedback, the better the challenge.